Tracy Tormé: Accolades

 Tormé was nominated for the 1993 Saturn Award for Best Writing for his screenplay on the film Fire in the Sky.

-Personal life
+Personal life and death

-Tormé has siblings Steve, Melissa, Daisy, and James Tormé, and step-siblings Carrie Tormé and Kurt Goldsmith.
+Tormé had siblings Steve, Melissa, Daisy, and James Tormé, and step-siblings Carrie Tormé and Kurt Goldsmith.
+He was married twice.

+Tormé died of complications from diabetes in Escondido, California, on January 4, 2024, at the age of 64.